romyradau/CC_Code_Challenge/README.md

         -start documenting what I did all the time as by now I had +20 tabs and +5 VS Code repos open ^^

     6.5.
 Let the debugging begin
-        -everything was set up but nothing rendered, that was on wednesday afternoon -time was short, so I reached out to a friend from 42 via slack if he could check the code -the bug: I wanted to have a seperate component, but the tutorial put everything in App.jsx but called it component so their function was called App and so was mine but I simply needed to call mine ReactTable
+        -everything was set up but nothing was rendered, that was on Wednesday afternoon -time was short, so I reached out to a friend from 42 via Slack if he could check the code -the bug: I wanted to have a separate component, but the tutorial put everything in App.jsx but called it a component so their function was called App and so was mine but I simply needed to call mine ReactTable
         THAT WAS ALL - THAT WAS THE ERROR HAHA - SAD

     6.6.
 The fall of the dominos
-        -I had a visible table, which made my own code way more comprehandable to me especially how data input was handled -I added a simple theme to make it look better https://react-table-library.com/?path=/docs/theming-themes--page
+        -I had a visible table, which made my own code way more comprehensible to me especially how data input was handled -I added a simple theme to make it look better https://react-table-library.com/?path=/docs/theming-themes--page
-        -I started with creating, deleting then updating data -I adjusted some things so that a new expense wouldn't be filled in already and that the input got emptied after submitting
+        -I started with creating, deleting then updating the data -I adjusted some things so that a new expense wouldn't be filled in already and that the input got emptied after submitting
         -I did the calculations (with chatgpt): first for each expense, then for the total sum which needed a new field